 Ingredients and Supplies for this Honey Oatmeal Melt and Pour Soap Recipe

-- Colloidal Oats or Rolled Oats can be ground into a fine powder and used instead.
+- Colloidal Oats – rolled oats can be ground into a fine powder and used instead.
 Oatmeal has antioxidant and anti-inflammatory properties that help treat dry skin and remover dead skin cells.

-- A bowl to melt your soap base in
+- bowl to melt your soap base in

 What is Oatmeal Honey Soap Good For?

 Honey oatmeal soap is great for people who suffer from dry and itchy skin.
 It is also safe for kids to use.

 Can You Use Oatmeal in Melt and Pour Soap?